 6. Prioritising Mobile SEO

-In order to improve your rankings on search engine such as Google, you must consider the following SEO trends.
+In order to improve your rankings on a search engine such as Google, you must consider the following SEO trends.
 Make sure to conduct proper keyword research.
 Add local citations and reviews to your website.
 Add internal links to pages of your website that rank poorly and start writing mini blog posts for your YouTube video descriptions.
 Also, prioritising mobile SEO is a must.
 By following these trends, I guarantee that you will improve your organic rankings dramatically.

 At Ignition Media, I specialise in providing SEO services, amongst other online marketing services.
 By making use of my SEO services, I guarantee that your organic ranking will improve.
 I can help drive more traffic to your website, which in turn means better business for you!
 You can count on me for all your SEO needs.